lluis90badia/projects/data_analyst_projects/sql_project-car_dealership_sales/documentation/business_questions.md

 ### Objective

-Understand how sales performance evolved over time.
+Understand how sales performance evolved.

 This question helps identify whether the dealership network is growing, declining, or showing seasonal patterns.